modxcms/revolution/README.md

 ### Other Important Stuff

-MODX is only as good as it is because of many individual community members and users that take the time to [report issues and request new features](https://github.com/modxcms/revolution/issues "MODX Github Issues").
-Make sure you [read the documentation](https://docs.modx.com/3.x/en/index), [post feedback and share your successes](https://community.modx.com) in the MODX community forums.
-To join us in the quest for *Creative Freedom*, [become a Contributor](https://docs.modx.org/3.x/en/contribute).
-You can [contribute using GitHub](https://docs.modx.com/current/en/contribute/code/git-github)
+MODX is only as good as it is because of many individual community members and users that take the time to [report issues and request new features](https://github.com/modxcms/revolution/issues 'MODX Github Issues').
+Make sure you [read the documentation](https://docs.modx.com/3.x/en/index), [post feedback and share your successes](https://community.modx.com/ 'MODX Community') in the MODX community forums.
+And also help with translating lexicons on [Crowdin platform](https://crowdin.com/project/modx-revolution).
+To join us in the quest for _Creative Freedom_, [become a Contributor](https://docs.modx.com/3.x/en/contribute/code).
+You can [contribute using GitHub](https://docs.modx.com/3.x/en/contribute/code 'Contribute to MODX via GitHub')

 On behalf of the entire MODX Team,

 Thank you for using MODX!

+### Security Issues in MODX

+For details read the [SECURITY](./SECURITY.md 'SECURITY')

 ### Copyright

 Copyright (c) MODX, LLC.
 All Rights Reserved.

-For complete copyright information, see the [COPYRIGHT](./COPYRIGHT "Copyright") file at the top-level directory of this distribution.
+For complete copyright information, see the [COPYRIGHT](./COPYRIGHT 'Copyright') file at the top-level directory of this distribution.

 ### License